verdaccio/website/website/blog/2018-09-06-verdaccio-and-deterministic-lock-files.md

  resolved "[http://localhost:4873/math-random/-/math-random-1.0.1.tgz#8b3aac588b8a66e4975e3cdea67f7bb329601fac](http://localhost:4873/math-random/-/math-random-1.0.1.tgz#8b3aac588b8a66e4975e3cdea67f7bb329601fac)"
 ```

-Let’s imagine you that might want to change your domain where your registry is hosted and the resolved field still points to the previous location and your package manager won’t be able to resolve the project dependencies anymore.
+Let's imagine you that might want to change your domain where your registry is hosted and the resolved field still points to the previous location and your package manager won't be able to resolve the project dependencies anymore.

 **A usual solution is to delete the whole lock file and generate a new one** , but, this is not practical for large teams since will drive you to conflicts between branch hard to solve.

 So, _How can I use a private registry avoiding the_ _resolved field issue?_.
-All clients handle this issue in a different way, let’s see how they do it.
+All clients handle this issue in a different way, let's see how they do it.

-### How does the resolved field is being used by …?
+### How does the resolved field is being used by ...? {#how-does-the-resolved-field-is-being-used-by-}

 ![](https://cdn-images-1.medium.com/max/1024/1*kafHawK1RCt-LDsdGz6iUA.png)

 npm uses a JSON as a format for the lock file.
 The good news is since **npm@5.0.0** [ignores the resolved field](http://blog.npmjs.org/post/161081169345/v500) on package-lock.json file and basically fallback to the one defined in the .npmrc or via --registry argument using the CLI in case is exist, otherwise, it will use the defined in the resolved field.

-<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Another day, another tweet about <a href="https://twitter.com/hashtag/npm5?src=hash&amp;ref_src=twsrc%5Etfw">#npm5</a> goodies.<br><br>npm is now agnostic about which registry you used to generate the package-lock.json. <a href="https://t.co/bSAgwmbx8o">pic.twitter.com/bSAgwmbx8o</a></p>&mdash; Kat Marchán (@maybekatz) <a href="https://twitter.com/maybekatz/status/862834964932435969?ref_src=twsrc%5Etfw">May 12, 2017</a></blockquote>
+import { Tweet } from "react-twitter-widgets"

+<Tweet tweetId="862834964932435969" options={{
+  dnt: true,
+  align: 'center'
+}} />

 Nowadays you can use the npm cli with lock file safely with Verdaccio independently the URL where tarball was served.
-But, I’d recommend to share a local .npmrc file with the registry set by default locally or notify your team about it.
+But, I'd recommend to share a local .npmrc file with the registry set by default locally or notify your team about it.

 ![](https://cdn-images-1.medium.com/max/1024/1*0pWUcgRyhax5KVJKsnbgkA.png)